 We’ll arrive in Rome May 1, and travel to Matera on May 3.
 That gives us an extra night in Matera (we’ll book that on our own) and a full day of rest and exploration in Matera, rather than arriving just in time for our first meeting.
 Our briefing for the ride is May 4 at 4 p.m.

 After our itinerary?
 We’ve planned a Eurail Pass for the month of May in Italy.
 Part of our training program will be to plan those travels.
 For us that means agreeing on some priorities; the actual bookings will be done as we go.
 Because, who knows?
 We may decide to stay in Apulia.

-Note: We’ll be hosted on our upcoming bike tour in Italy by BikeTours.com, and our Eurail Pass is also provided to us for marketing considerations.
-We’re partnering with BikeTours.com and Eurail because we’re big fans of active travel, train travel, and travel in Europe.
+Note: We were hosted on our tour in Italy by BikeTours.com, and our Eurail Pass is also provided to us for marketing considerations.
+We partner with BikeTours.com and Eurail because we’re big fans of active travel, train travel, and travel in Europe.
 The experiences written about here are authentically ours, as are our opinions.